sophiechaudonneret/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/03-real-time-object-detection/01_project-report-real-time-object-detection.md

 This assumption is realistic as most of the object detected will be static (duckies, cones, bus, etc...) except for the duckiebots that have only limited acceleration when driving.
 -->
 We will use a Kalman filter to track our bounding boxes.
-Let $\mathrm{X_k}$ be the state vector that represent the bounding boxe's coordinates and their velocities.
+Let $\mathrm{X_k}$ be the state vector that represents the bounding boxe coordinates and their velocities.

 \begin{equation}
 \mathrm{X_k} = [x_1, y_1, x_2, y_2, v_{x,1}, v_{y,1}, v_{x,2}, v_{x,2}]